Italian Area Studies Minor

 - ITAL 3160, Italian Composition (offered in the fall): prerequisite ITAL 3150, or the equivalent at a different academic institution.

-The remaining 6 credits may be obtained by enrolling in two of our elective courses.
+The remaining 6 credits may be obtained by enrolling in two of our elective courses in English.
 Elective course offerings vary from year to year.
-Consult the Current Course Offerings on the Mizzou website or contact an Italian faculty member for information for each academic year.
+Consult the current course offerings on myZou and/ir in the Course Catalogue or contact an Italian faculty member for information for each academic year.

 Elective courses may also be chosen among Italian-emphasis courses offered by other UMC Departments (e.g., Art History, History, Music) or other UMC programs.
 These courses are subject to approval by either Dr. Rita Cavigioli (email@example.com) or Dr. Roberta Tabanelli (firstname.lastname@example.org).

 Normally 9 hours must be completed in residence at MU.
 However, students are permitted to count 6 hours toward the Minor in Italian Studies from an officially sanctioned semester or yearlong foreign study program in Italy.
 6 credit hours toward the Minor can also be earned in a summer study abroad program in Italy.